custom-components/ble_monitor/faq.md

 Since our component uses a special operating mode of the HCI interface and works with a continuous data stream, conflicts with other software using the same HCI interface are possible.
 The conflict is caused by the fact that another component can switch the HCI interface to a different operating mode, thereby stopping the reception of data.
 Or our component may lead to malfunctioning of another component.
 A reliable, but not the only way out of this situation (apart from the refusal to use one component in favor of another) can be the use of two BT-interfaces (one for our component, the second, for example, for the tracker).
 Work is underway to find other solutions to such situations...

+### My sensor stops receiving updates some time after the system restart

+Most often, the cause of this is the presence of the bugs in the system components responsible for the BT operation (kernel modules, firmwares, etc).
+As a rule, in such cases, the corresponding entries appear in the system log.
+Please carefully review the contents of your `syslog`, and try searching the Internet for a solution - with high probability you are not alone in this.

 ## DEBUG